Inevitabby/notes/mat1150/markdown/everything.md

 	* Diverges for all other values
 	* $-1 \le x < 1$
 - Alternative phrasing: Converges for $x = [-1, 1)$
+	* This is why we need to use other tests to check if a power series converges.
 </details>

 > ### Radius of Convergence ($R$)